ChrisWiegman/generator-wp/generators/plugin/templates/README.md

 make reset
 ```

+## Using GitHub Actions

+GitHub Actions are used for automated testing on GitHub.
+Before pushing to GitHub the first time ensure you have initialized the project with `make start` to avoid the actions failing.

 ## Preparing for release

 To generate a .zip that can be uploaded through any normal WordPress plugin installation workflow, simply run the following: